D4Science: Services

-These diverse applications demonstrate the versatility and broad applicability of the D4Science Infrastructure, making it an invaluable resource for researchers across various scientific domains.
+The D4Science Infrastructure is serving thousands of users (more than 20,000 registered users in June 2023) by 178 active VREs offered via 20 Science gateways.

 History

-The D4Science development has been supported by several European-funded projects.
+The D4Science initiative has been developed and supported by several European-funded projects.

 DILIGENT (2004-2007) in the Sixth Framework Programme for Research and Technological Development was the forerunner where a testbed infrastructure built by integrating digital library and grid computing technologies and resources was conceived and developed to serve the needs of communities of practice involved in knowledge development.